Meeting Time: December 17, 2025 at 10:00am MST

 • Default_avatar

-Dennis amparo about 1 month ago
+Dennis amparo 5 months ago

 I support option 1.
 Listen to the voters.